 Decking has been used here to raise the path level up above the lush green planting.

 Decking has been used extensively as a cover-all for difficult or unsightly terrain.
 It is often selected because of the reduced ground preparation required, providing a surface that floats over the existing ground, supported on a system of joists, beams and timber posts.
 The amount of excavation can therefore be restricted to the preparation of holes for any supporting posts, together with their foundations, although it is useful to cover the ground surface in a weed preventing blanket, and this in turn with gravel.
 This will prevent, or at least restrict, excessive weed growth.

-When considering timber decks there are two main choices that relate to the type of timber used.
+When considering timber decking there are two main choices that relate to the type of timber used.
 Treated softwoods are lower in price, but not generally as resilient as the more expensive hardwood counterparts.
-Southern yellow pine is currently a favourite softwood and ipe or balau provide strong and durable hardwoods.
-Softwood treatments will extend the life of decking, but most designers agree that hardwoods provide a longer-term investment when it comes to decking.
+Southern yellow pine is currently a favourite softwood for decking and ipe or balau provide strong and durable hardwoods.
+Softwood treatments will extend the life of decking, but most garden designers agree that hardwoods provide a longer-term investment when it comes to decking.